NexusOne23/noid-privacy/FAQ.md

 - ✅ Exploit Protection (system-wide mitigations)
 - ✅ Smart App Control (reputation-based)

+### Why is Tamper Protection NOT included?

+**Tamper Protection would prevent you from managing Defender.**

+**What Tamper Protection does:**
+- Locks Windows Defender settings (cannot be disabled)
+- Blocks registry modifications to Defender keys
+- Prevents stopping Defender services
+- Makes it impossible to temporarily disable real-time protection

+**Why we DON'T include it:**
+1. **Too restrictive for daily use**
+   - Cannot temporarily disable Defender for software installation
+   - Cannot quick-disable for troubleshooting
+   - Requires restore script just to install some software

+2. **Our target audience doesn't need it**
+   - We target power users and SMB, not enterprise
+   - Power users need flexibility
+   - Restore script available for full reset if needed

+3. **What you CAN do instead:**
+   - Add exclusions via Windows Security GUI (always works)
+   - Use the restore script when you need full Defender control
+   - Controlled Folder Access + ASR rules provide strong protection

+**If you WANT Tamper Protection:**
+- Enable it manually: Windows Security → Virus & threat protection → Manage settings → Tamper Protection (toggle ON)
+- This is an informed choice you can make after running the script

+**Note:** This is an intentional decision for user flexibility.
+Enterprise environments should use Group Policy to enforce Tamper Protection centrally.

 ### Does this protect against all attacks?

 **No solution is 100% secure.** This script provides: